 Autonomous AI agents are browsing the open web — and without a reliable categorization layer, they have zero awareness of where they are navigating.
-Our 102 million domain database gives your agent harness the structured intelligence it needs to make real-time allow/block decisions based on IAB categories, page types, and site reputation signals.
+Our 102 million domain database gives your agent harness pre-classified URLs for up to 20 page types per domain.
+We traversed the link structure of every domain and analyzed over 10 billion individual pages through our multi-step AI pipeline to identify login pages, pricing pages, careers pages, and 17 more page types — returning the actual, verified URLs so your agents never have to guess.

 Without a URL categorization layer, autonomous agents have no mechanism to distinguish between a benign product page and a corporate admin panel.